 I recently took a trip to Northern Thailand to support a volunteer effort at a school that serves a rural hill tribe.
-The project was backed by three Thai startups Knit by Jib, Drvr and Bangkok Bike Finder.
-All outstanding startups that value the idea of doing social good and believe that education is a fundamental necessity.
+The project was backed by two Thai startups Knit by Jib and Drvr.
+Both outstanding startups that value the idea of doing social good and believe that education is a fundamental necessity.

 This school itself isn’t